- 1 Introduction

 Mao’s face was well-known to the US public

 A desire to be close to public figures could be interpreted as Andy’s need to be close to the protagonists of the public sphere.
 As an example, in this case, Mao was a figure that often appeared in international newspapers and on TV, which meant that his face was extremely well known and recognizable.
 Andy’s series on Chinese dictator Mao was created as a response to the Communist Party propaganda tool that represented China with a half-smiling image of their leader.
 This image was replayed over and over again throughout the US in the news coverage of President Richard Nixon’s revolutionary visit to China in 197212.

 The impact of Warhol’s work on politics

-By producing an extensive series, in which Andy replicated the images of Mao and presented them in various colors in order to come up with a large variety of the same image presented in one moment, Warhol was able to present Mao with specific imagery that connected the public to the political.
-This is what allowed Warhol’s portraits of Mao became crucial to modern politics.
+By producing an extensive series, in which Andy replicated the images of Mao and presented them in various colors to come up with a large variety of the same image shown in one moment, Warhol was able to present Mao with specific imagery that connected the public to the political.
+This is what allowed Warhol’s portraits of Mao to become crucial to modern politics.

-Warhol’s iconic images of 20th-century leaders such as Mao-inspired spirited debate regarding the pairing of politics and pop culture.
-A commentary of the social-political climate, the Mao portraits were created to echo society’s increasingly mass marketed world and its effect on the thin line that existed between political status and stardom.
+Warhol’s iconic images of 20th-century leaders such as Mao-inspired spirited a debate regarding the pairing of politics and pop culture.
+A commentary of the social-political climate, the Mao portraits were created to echo society’s increasingly mass-marketed world and its effect on the thin line between political status and stardom.

-Mao portraits pointed to the manner in which political figures are often forced to shape their image in the public eye so that people can accept them and their messages.
+Mao’s portraits pointed to how political figures are often forced to shape their image in the public eye so that people can accept them and their messages.
 His use of repeated images suggested that the journey to stardom and celebrity had and has always been characterized by relentless public relations campaigns.

-Although Andy’s official position always suggested political neutrality, his work helped to greatly illuminate the political and social issues that were happening at that time such as America’s involvement in the cold war.
+Although Andy’s official position always suggested political neutrality, his work greatly illuminated the political and social issues that were happening at that time, such as America’s involvement in the cold war.